Beatrice-Raws/VapourSynth-insaneAA/README.md

 # InsaneAA Anti-Aliasing Script (VS port)

-Original idea by tonik & toph, edited and ported by DJATOM.
+Original idea by tonik & tophf, edited and ported by DJATOM.
 Use this script to fix ugly upscaled anime BDs.

 # Processing chain: